0xdayu/TCP-IP/TCP/README.md

 	*	Sending file: application level, only when starting to send the data from file.

-4. Lock: three level, we keep the lock order as TCP -> TCP connection -> Sending/receiving buffer, we avoid locking high level in the low level.
+4. Lock: three levels, we keep the lock order as TCP -> TCP connection -> Sending/receiving buffer, we avoid locking high level in the low level.
 	*	TCP: the synchronized lock controls all the sockets, mapping sockets to each connection, mapping client/server tuples to each conncection.
 It will make sure they are synchronized to do any modify or read from global variables.

 	*	TCP connection(TCB): the synchronized lock controls each connection.
 It will make sure sending segments and receiving segments are not same time.
 Because two behaviors may update or read acks or seqs.
 Only one thread can deal with this conncection.